 You need to sincerely ask yourself whether you’d rather make friends or enemies.
 I know it is tempting to win battles and show your opinion is the only right one, but sometimes it may be in your best interest to hold on.

 Take a deep breath, smile, let the others speak and just listen to their insights as if you were watching TV or a vlog.
 Sometimes having “the right” opinion is less valuable than having a good relationship.

 Hugo Mercier, Dan Sperber.
+(2017).
+The Enigma of Reason.
 Harvard University Press.
-2017.
-The Enigma of Reason.